-If any officer is unable to qualify for any reason, including injury, illness, duty status, or scheduling conflict, that officer shall complete a report to their immediate supervisor prior to the end of the required shooting period.
+If any officer is unable to qualify for any reason, including injury, illness, duty status, or scheduling conflict, that officer shall complete a report to their immediate supervisor prior to the end of the required shootin g period.
 It will be the responsibility of the officer to coordinate a make up qualification with a firearms instructor before returning to full duty.

-Members who repeatedly fail to qualify will be relieved from field assignment and appropriate disciplinary action may follow.
-Sworn members who fail to qualify on their first shooting attempt shall be provided remedial training.
+Members who repeate dly fail to qualify will be relieved from field assignment and appropriate disciplinary action may follow.
+Sworn members who fail to qualify by their second shooting attempt shall be provided remedial training.